Rubia tinctorum: Uses

 It has been used since ancient times as a vegetable red dye for leather, wool, cotton and silk.
 For dye production, the roots are harvested after two years.
 The outer red layer gives the common variety of the dye, the inner yellow layer the refined variety.
 The dye is fixed to the cloth with help of a mordant, most commonly alum.
 Madder can be fermented for dyeing as well (Fleurs de garance).
 In France, the remains were used to produce a spirit.

 The roots contain the acid ruberthyrin.
-By drying, fermenting, or a treatment with acids, this is changed to sugar, alizarin and purpurin, which were first isolated by the French chemist Pierre Jean Robiquet in 1826.
+By drying, fermenting, or treating with acids, this is changed to sugar, alizarin and purpurin, which were first isolated by the French chemist Pierre Jean Robiquet in 1826.
 Purpurin is normally not coloured, but is red when dissolved in alkaline solutions.
-Mixed with clay and treated with alum and ammonia, it gives a brilliant red colourant (madder lake).
+Mixed with clay and treated with alum and ammonia, it gives a brilliant red colorant (madder lake).

 The pulverised roots can be dissolved in sulfuric acid, which leaves a dye called garance (the French name for madder) after drying.
 Another method of increasing the yield consisted of dissolving the roots in sulfuric acid after they had been used for dyeing.
 This produces a dye called garanceux.
 By treating the pulverized roots with alcohol, colorine was produced.
 It contained 40–50 times the amount of alizarin of the roots.

 The chemical name for the pigment is alizarin, of the anthraquinone-group, and was used to make the alizarine ink in 1855 by Professor Leonhardi of Dresden, Germany.
 In 1869, the German chemists Graebe and Liebermann synthesised artificial alizarin, which was produced industrially from 1871 onwards, effectively ending the cultivation of madder.
 In the 20th century, madder was only grown in some areas of France.

 The plant's roots contain several polyphenolic compounds, such as 1,3-Dihydroxyanthraquinone (purpuroxanthin), 1,4-Dihydroxyanthraquinone (quinizarin), 1,2,4-Trihydroxyanthraquinone (purpurin) and 1,2-dihydroxyanthraquinone (alizarin).
-This last compound gives it its red colour to a textile dye known as Rose madder.
+This last compound gives it its red colour to a textile dye known as rose madder.
 It was also used as a colourant, especially for paint, that is referred to as madder lake.
 The substance was also derived from another species, Rubia cordifolia.

+Madder root-derived dyes have been used as textile dyes, lake pigments, food and cosmetic ingredients, and in medicine.